-If you want to give birth in another EU country, Iceland, Liechtenstein, Norway or Switzerland, you'll need:
+If you want to give birth in an EU country or Switzerland, you'll need:

-The S2 is for maternity care and delivery only.
-The EHIC is for any other state provided healthcare treatment that you or your child may need.
+The Giving birth abroad application form covers you for maternity care and delivery only.
+The EHIC or GHIC is for any other state-provided healthcare treatment that you or your child may need in the EU or Switzerland.

 Send it with a copy of your maternity certificate (MAT B1) and any other supporting documents, to Overseas Healthcare Services at the NHS Business Services Authority (NHSBSA).